seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 From Dis to Daedalus, from post to pillar,
 Is blown abroad, help me, thy poor well-willer,
 And with thy twinkling eyes look right and straight
-Upon this mighty Morr--of mickle weight--
+Upon this mighty Morr - of mickle weight -
-Is--now comes in, which being glu'd together
+Is - now comes in, which being glu'd together
 Makes Morris, and the cause that we came hither.
 The body of our sport, of no small study,
 I first appear, though rude, and raw, and muddy,